teniiif/4-bit-LED-Binary-Counter/README.md

 * 5 male-to-female jumper leads

 ## Wiring
-The table below ahows what the GPIO pins on the Raspberry Pi are connected to GPIO pin  | Component
+The wiring of the circuit is based on a simple LED connection where the cathode is connected to a GPIO pin while the anode is conncted to a resistor which is then connected to the ground.
+The table below ahows what the GPIO pins on the Raspberry Pi are connected to.
+GPIO pin  | Component
 ------------- | -------------
 GPIO 17 | Red LED